How is your financial advisor paid? Who is a fiduciary?

 The hourly fee structure certainly has merit, as it’s consistent with how most financial professionals (e.g., accountants and actuaries) are paid when acting as consultants.
 One potential problem is the incentive to maximize the number of billable hours.

-The flat, or retainer fee structure is the one we utilize at Clarity Capital Advisors because we believe it is the one that is most fair to our clients.
-While the level of assets is considered in setting the initial fee, it will not change based on market fluctuations.
+The flat fee structure is the one we utilize at Clarity Capital Advisors because we believe it is the one that is most fair to our clients.
 Advisors should be paid a fair, fixed fee (flat fee) based on the services they provide such as financial planning, retirement planning, asset management, their experience, and credentials.